 By Jim Shi Posted September 14, 2010, 12:29 PM EDT

-NEW YORK Chanel left no detail overlooked when, on Thursday, the first day of Mercedes-Benz Fashion Week, the French fashion house marked the reopening of its Peter Marino-redesigned SoHo store with a two-part event meant to capture the vibe of the boutique’s downtown locale.
+Chanel left no detail overlooked when, on Thursday, the first day of Mercedes-Benz Fashion Week, the French fashion house marked the reopening of its Peter Marino-redesigned SoHo store with a two-part event meant to capture the vibe of the boutique’s downtown locale.
 Chanel designer Karl Lagerfeld held court, drawing the likes of Sarah Jessica Parker, Blake Lively, Diane Kruger, Claire Danes, and Rachel Bilson to a 500-person cocktail party and an intimate dinner that followed at 82 Mercer Street.

 As Chanel was celebrating, in fact, two things—the new store as well as Lagerfeld’s fall campaign, shot on the nearby streets—KCD senior vice president of production Keith Baptista and vice president of production Tobi Armstrong worked with Rebekah McCabe, Chanel’s senior vice president of public relations, and her associate, Arianne Gold, to take full advantage of the new 4,200-square-foot boutique and incorporate visual and interactive elements.